 The coup d’état in Greece by a group of colonels of the Greek military happened on 21 April 1967, Melina was in the United States at the time, playing in Illya Darling.
 Upon learning the news of the coup d’état she immediately joined the struggle against the Greek Military Junta and started an international campaign, traveling all over the world to inform the public and contribute to the isolation and fall of the colonels.
 As a result, the dictatorial regime revoked her Greek citizenship and confiscated her property.

-When her citizenship was taken away, she said: “I was born a Greek and I will die a Greek.
+When her citizenship was taken away by the Greek Military Junda in 1967, she said: “I was born a Greek and I will die a Greek.
 Those bastards were born fascists and they will die fascists”.

-While in London she worked with Amalia Fleming and Helen Vlachos of Kathimerini against the junta of the colonels.
+She worked tirelessly with Amalia Fleming and Helen Vlachos of Kathimerini against the junta of the colonels while they were all self-exiled in London.